Skip to Main Content

 Debra's address at Lange Steenstraat 10 in the 9000 postal district puts it within Ghent's central area, walkable from the main rail station and the historic core without requiring transport.
 For a room at this level of wine recognition, booking ahead is advisable, particularly for Thursday through Saturday dinner slots, which in Belgian cities of this size tend to fill across the serious restaurant category.
 Arriving without a reservation is a reasonable gamble at lunch on quieter weekdays but carries risk in the evening.
 Given that the meal here is structured around deliberate pacing, arriving on time allows the kitchen to hold its rhythm.

-No dress code information is confirmed in available data, but the culture of wine-serious Flemish restaurants generally settles around smart casual as a floor rather than a ceiling.
+The dress code is smart casual.
 The kind of room that holds a Star Wine List White Star is not usually one that polices its guests' attire, but it is one where the other diners are likely to have made some effort.
 That register sets the tone more reliably than any stated policy.

 Cuisine Lens